python/cpython/Doc/reference/lexical_analysis.rst

 .. versionadded:: 3.10

-The identifiers ``match``, ``case`` and ``_`` can syntactically act as keywords in some specific contexts related to the pattern matching statement, but this distinction is done at the parser level, not when tokenizing.
+Some identifiers are only reserved under specific contexts.
+These are known as *soft keywords*.
+The identifiers ``match``, ``case`` and ``_`` can syntactically act as keywords in contexts related to the pattern matching statement, but this distinction is done at the parser level, not when tokenizing.

 This is done to allow their use while still preserving compatibility with existing code that uses ``match``, ``case`` and ``_`` as